Yan Xing (artist): Artistic career

 Yan Xing is known for his interdisciplinary projects which have built a complex, compelling body of work that reflects critically on how history is manufactured today.
 He interrogates literature, history, and history of art.
 His work explores themes of negativity, resistance and order and the complexity of their connectivity.
 Yan Xing's works involve an extremely broad range of media, including performance, video, photography, installation, and painting, among others.

-Yan Xing's career in art began with Daddy Project (2011), it was an hour-long performance he gave an account of his absent “father”.
-The work was first performed in a group exhibition curated by Carol Yinghua Lu, art critic Holland Cotter wrote in the New York Times: “First-person public exposure of a personal life, particularly related to family, is relatively rare in China, and Mr. Yan has become a controversial star.”
-The first institutional solo exhibition of his works was held on 2012 at Chinese Arts Centre, Manchester, UK; On 2016, his first solo exhibition in America opened at Eli and Edythe Broad Art Museum at Michigan State University in East Lansing, Michigan.
+Yan Xing's career in art began with Daddy Project (2011), it was an hour-long performance he gave an account of his absent "father".
+The work was first performed in a group exhibition curated by Carol Yinghua Lu, art critic Holland Cotter wrote in the New York Times: "First-person public exposure of a personal life, particularly related to family, is relatively rare in China, and Mr. Yan has become a controversial star."
+The first institutional solo exhibition of his works was held in 2012 at Chinese Arts Centre, Manchester, UK; On 2016, his first solo exhibition in America opened at Eli and Edythe Broad Art Museum at Michigan State University in East Lansing, Michigan.
 From June 2 through August 27, 2017, the Kunsthalle Basel presented Yan Xing: Dangerous Afternoon, curated by Elena Filipovic, this was the artist's first institutional solo exhibition in Switzerland.

 Yan Xing has exhibited and performed extensively, at institutions such as the Stedelijk Museum Amsterdam; Contemporary Arts Museum Houston; Ullens Center for Contemporary Art (UCCA), Beijing; OCT Contemporary Art Terminal (OCAT), Shenzhen and the Power Station of Art, Shanghai.
 He has also been featured at 7th Shenzhen Sculpture Biennale (2012); 3rd Moscow International Biennale for Young Art (2012) and 3rd Ural Industrial Biennial of Contemporary Art (2015).

-Yan Xing is both the initiator and a participant of artists’ collective COMPANY.
+Yan Xing is both the initiator and a participant of artists' collective COMPANY.
 His works have been public collections include: Rubell Family Collection, Miami; M+ Museum for Visual Culture, Hong Kong; Kadist Art Foundation, Paris; He Xiangning Art Museum, Shenzhen.
 Yan Xing has also curated exhibitions such as: Dream Plant, Sichuan Fine Arts Institute, Chongqing; Mummery, Art Channel, Beijing; and the Fact Study Institute, Yangtze River Space, Wuhan.